-The next stage in the cycle is the release of the mature ovum from the ovaries into the Fallopian tubes.
+Ovulation is the stage in the menstrual cycle when the mature ovum is released from the ovaries into the Fallopian tubes.
 By this point in the cycle, levels of oestrogen are high.
 Previously, medium levels of oestrogen reduced the amount of FSH and LH released.
 Now this high level of oestrogen is the signal for more FSH and LH to be released.
 LH causes the ovum to burst through the outer layer of the ovary.
 Usually the ovum is then swept into the uterine tubes.

 When the ovum leaves the ovary, the cells left behind become the corpus luteum.
 This special group of cells is capable of producing several different hormones, including progesterone and oestrogen.
 These hormones encourage the growth and maturation of the lining of the uterus.

 What happens next depends on whether the ovum is fertilised by sperm.
 If the ovum is fertilised, the corpus luteum continues to produce hormones.
 Another hormone called human chorionic gonadotrophin (hCG) stops the corpus luteum from breaking down.
 The cells covering the embryo produce hCG.
 It is the hormone detected in pregnancy tests.